 Velourpappa: This is a term that emerged in the 1970s when stretch velvet, or velour, was a popular fabric for unisex garments.
 A 'velour dad' displayed a soft masculinity and shared childcare and household chores.
 The fact you don't hear the phrase so much any more is indicative of the fact that the phenomenon it describes no longer seems so alien.

-Det finns inget dåligt väder, bara dåliga kläder: We've got this phrase in our recent autumn list as well.
+Det finns inget dåligt väder, bara dåliga kläder: We've got this phrase in our autumn list as well.
 Designed to irritate and educate in equal measure, it means: there's no such thing as bad weather, just bad clothes.

 Throw it all together to achieve that perfect look